 Many martial arts styles have clear training for the spirit and the mind separate from the physical aspects.
 I remember one of my childhood favorite TV series, Kung Fu starring David Carradine.
-In each episode there was a merging of the present struggles of the hero-teacher and his past.
-The solutions were often reliance on an inner aspect of life with a touch of combat.
+In each episode, there was a merging of the present struggles of the hero-teacher and his past.
+The solutions were often a reliance on an inner aspect of life with a touch of combat.

 In finding the martial arts training that is most suitable to you, you can reflect on your inner struggles, understand your motivations and your goals.
 Or focus on the explosive exhibition of combat training that is most appealing to you.